 Q13: My students are doing research on human subjects for a class project.
 Must their proposals be approved by the IRB?

 A13: Yes.
 Any individual conducting research on human subjects under the auspices of KSU, including faculty, staff, administrators, and students, must have the approval of the IRB.
 Students, and non-faculty staff and administrators must have a faculty advisor for their research projects.
-The faculty advisor is responsible for submitting student project proposals to the IRB with the exception of M.Ed., Ed.S. and Ed.D. program students.
-Students in these excepted programs, after faculty advisor review of the study, may submit required documents as long as their email reflects that they are part of an excepted program and the faculty advisor appears as a cc: in the submission email.
+The faculty advisor is responsible for submitting student project proposals to the IRB along with the Faculty Advisor Routing Sheet (appears as the first page of the IRB Approval Request or IRB Exemption Request forms).
 Classroom projects involving no outside reporting or publication may be declared exempt by the IRB.
 For these types of classroom projects, complete and submit the IRB Approval Request Short Form.
 Bagwell College of Education students and faculty members should also read the related policies.

 Q14: As a faculty member, what are my responsibilities to my advisees or students who are conducting research on human participants?

 A14: The faculty advisor to a project is responsible for making sure that research projects assigned to students or conducted by non-faculty staff meet KSU IRB guidelines.
 Faculty advisors are responsible for: